A topic from the subject of Physical Chemistry in Chemistry.

 Introduction

-The solid state is one of the four fundamental states of matter, along with the liquid, gas, and plasma states.
-Solids are characterized by their fixed shape and volume, and they are relatively incompressible.
+The solid state is one of the four fundamental states of matter, along with liquid, gas, and plasma.
+Solids are characterized by their fixed shape and volume and are relatively incompressible.
 The solid state is the most stable state of matter for most substances at room temperature and pressure.

 Basic Concepts